ClaudeZsb/muddoc/docs/source/descriptions/002_autonomous_world.rst

 interacts with ``System``.
 The resulting impact is that the former can not only modify the ``Balances`` table but also the ``Allowances`` table and even all other tables.
-The latter can only modify the ``Balances`` table and only allows addresses with permissions to make modifications.
+The latter can only modify the ``Balances`` table and only allows addresses with access to make modifications.
 Each has its advantages and disadvantages; the former is more convenient, while the latter is more secure.

 Mud supports both of these methods simultaneously.
 In an autonomous world,